 Gallagher was not only a successful businessman and longtime church trustee, but also dabbled in politics.
 What a surprise—an Irishman engaging in politics.

 According to the book's author, the church dispute centered about widespread unhappiness with the frequency of services at St. James.

 The parish had been established in 1818, and was the fourth oldest Catholic house of worship in all of New York State.
 The lack of a priest for periods as long as four months caused people to go without the sacraments and be buried without the benefit a proper requiem.
 As a result, the devout head trustee Gallagher became involved in a protracted and acrimonious disagreement with the bishop and his parish priest, Fr.
-Michael Clarke (a for
+Michael Clarke (a former local shoemaker).

 This in turn resulted in the introductory "explosion" in the church.
 The account of the battle was supplemented with transcripts of the actual letters that Gallagher wrote to his bishop—which made the discovery all the more exciting.
 I could now read my ancestor's actual words from 160 years ago.

 I couldn't help but take notice of an interesting sidelight to the story that directly affected me.
 The miscreant priest, who had fled for his life, was ultimately dispatched to another parish (a common practice even back then).

 Two years later, after the hoopla died down and the church was reopened, a new priest arrived as pastor of St. James.

 His name was Fr.
 Michael Barry, and soon after arriving, as was customary in those times, family members took up residence with him.
 One of his brothers was William Barry, who ultimately became my great-grandfather as a result of his marrying Richard Gallagher's daughter, Frances.
 Just imagine!
 If Richard Gallagher hadn't had his dispute with the Church, I may have never had been born.